-9. Only SI units are to be used in the report.
+8. Only SI units are to be used in the report.
 Important equations must be numbered in decimal form for e.g.

-$$V = IZ \dots (3.2)$$

-All equation numbers should be right justified.
+V = IZ ......(3.2) All equation numbers should be right justified.

-- 16. The project report should be brief and include descriptions of work carried out by others only to the minimum extent necessary.
+- 16. The project report should be brief and include descriptions of internship.
 Verbatim reproduction of material available elsewhere should be strictly avoided.
-Where short excerpts from published work are desired to be included, they should be within quotation marks appropriately referenced. - Proper attention is to be paid not only to the technical contents but also to the organization of the report and clarity of the expression.
+Where short excerpts from published work are desired to be included, they should be within quotation marks appropriately referenced.
+Proper attention is to be paid not only to the technical contents but also to the organization of the report and clarity of the expression.
 Due care should be taken to avoid spelling and typing errors.
 The student should note that report-write-up forms the important component in the overall evaluation of the project - 17.
 Hardware projects must include: the component layout, complete circuit with the component list containing the name of the component, numbers used, etc. and the main component data sheets as Appendix. - 18.
 At the time of report submissions, the students must hand over a copy of these details to the project coordinator and see that they are entered in proper registers maintained in the department. - 19.
-Software projects must include a virus free disc, containing the software developed by them along with the read me file.
-Read me file should contain the details of the variables used, salient features of the software and procedure of using them: compiling procedure, details of the computer hardware/software requirements to run the same, etc. If the developed software uses any public domain software downloaded from some site, then the address of the site along with the module name etc. must be included on a separate sheet.
-It must be properly acknowledged in the acknowledgments.
+The reports submitted to the department/guide(s) must be hard bounded, with a plastic covering. - 20.
+Separator sheets, used if any, between chapters, should be of thin paper